fsgmhoward/apt-cyg/README.md

 ## Installation
+First you need to install git, wget, tar, gawk, xz and bzip2 using the Cygwin's official installer.
+Then you can execute these commands in your Cygwin console:

     $ git clone https://github.com/fsgmhoward/apt-cyg
     $ cp apt-cyg/apt-cyg /bin/
     $ rm -rf apt-cyg # if the local repository is not necessary

 ## Usage
-This version can be used exactly same way with original apt-cyg.
+This version can be used similiarly to the original apt-cyg.
 I will tried to post a manual later.
+You can use `--help` for the usage of apt-cyg.
 The script will automatically detect your system's architecture and you do not need to set it manually.
 However, if you want to specify mirror site using `-m`, you are required to put x86 (for 32 bit machine) or x86_64 (for 64 bit machine) at the end of the mirror URL.